Vocational Certificate Program

 These certificates are awarded to students who have achieved the highest level of technical competency in their field and have satisfactorily completed a rigorous sequence of courses.
 The requirements for these certificates are based upon close articulation with business and industry.

 Skill certificates also prepare students for employment but have fewer unit requirements than the Achievement certificates.
 They are highly specialized and are available in a wide variety of career and technical areas.
 These certificates are frequently used to upgrade or update an individual’s skills for promotion or increased salary.

-Certificates of Achievement may have a total unit count of only 12-17.5 units, if approved by the California Community College Chancellor’s Office.
+Certificates of Achievement may have a total unit count of 8-15.5 units, if approved by the California Community College Chancellor’s Office.

 How to Apply for a Certificate

 Skill Certificates or Certificates of Achievement will be awarded after the posting of grades of the particular certificate’s course requirements (as outlined in the college catalog) and application procedures have been completed.

 - Obtain an application for a Skill Certificate or certificate of achievement online at www.cos.edu (https://www.cos.edu/en-us/admissions/forms).